2015 Field Staff

 Chavarria was a pitcher for nine minor-league seasons with Texas, St. Louis and San Francisco.
 He missed two seasons (1993 and 1998) due to shoulder problems.
 His father, Ossie, played for the Kansas City Athletics from 1966-67.
 Dave resides in Bakersfield, California, with his wife, Jamie, and seven children: Kendall, Kaylie, Kaitlyn, Brendan, Jakob, Jason and Jackson.

-Ned Yost IV is in his third season as a coach with Brevard County.
+Ned Yost IV is in his fourth season as a coach with Brevard County.
 He previously spent three seasons as a full-time coach with the Rookie Helena Brewers (2009-11).
 He served as an assistant coach with Helena in 2008.

 Yost played in the organization as an infielder for three seasons (2005-07) after he was signed as a non-drafted free agent out of the University of Wisconsin-Oshkosh in 2005.